langchain-ai/langchain/docs/modules/memory/how_to_guides.rst

 `Adding Memory to Agents <./examples/agent_with_memory.html>`_: How to add a memory component to any agent.

+`Adding Message Store-backed Memory to Agents <./examples/agent_with_message_store_memory.html>`_: How to add an external message store-backed memory component to any agent.

 `Conversation Agent <./examples/conversational_agent.html>`_: Example of a conversation agent, which combines memory with agents and a conversation focused prompt.

 `Multiple Memory <./examples/multiple_memory.html>`_: How to use multiple types of memory in the same chain.